Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.messagechannel.md

 > renamed to "channel".
 In next major version, this option will be removed and the "channel" property will be required.
 >

+Leave this option "undefined!" if you're providing channel.

 <b>Signature:</b>

 ```typescript